Solid Waste Management Strategy

 You've contributed to some impressive recycling and waste reduction in our province:

-- More than four hundred million beverage containers recycled through SARCAN in 2014.
+- More than 450 million beverage containers recycled through SARCAN in 2018.

-- In 2014, almost 19 million litres of used oil and over two million oil filters were recycled in the province.
+- More than 18 million litres of used oil and almost two million oil filters recycled in 2018.